mbakhoff/web-eid-app/README.md

 ### Building and testing in Windows

-Use _Powershell_ to run the following commands to build the project.
+Use _VS Developer Powershell_ to run the following commands to build the project.

 - Set the _Qt_ installation directory variable: